mdepx/nrf-boot/README.md

 A secure bootloader for nRF9160.

+Plug a micro USB cable to nRF9160-DK.

-Connect UART pins as follows:
+For other boards, connect UART pins as follows:

 | nRF9160          | UART-to-USB adapter  |
 | ----------------- | -------------------- |